 Insurance Requirements

-Consultant shall secure and, for the duration of this Agreement, continuously carry with insurance carriers licensed to conduct business in the state in which the Services are to be performed, the minimum level of insurance coverage identified below.
+Consultant shall secure and, for the duration of this Agreement, continuously carry with insurance carriers licensed to conduct business in the state in which the Services are to be performed, the level of insurance coverage identified below.
 Such carriers must have an A.M.
 Best rating of A-, Class VIII or better.

 Workers Compensation/Employer’s Liability: insurance coverage with respect to all persons performing the Services, in accordance with the applicable laws of the state in which the Services is to be performed.